VIBE: Vector Index Benchmark for Embeddings: VIBE

-\paragraph{In-distribution datasets} The in-distribution datasets included in \textsc{VIBE} are listed in Table~\ref{tab:id-datasets}.
-We create embedding datasets by using widely-used text and image embedding models to embed common text and image data sources.
-Our text embedding models cover both the relatively older but widely applied models DistilRoBERTa~\citep{sanh2019distilbert,liu2019roberta} and MiniLM~\citep{wang2020minilm}, as well as the recent top-performing industry models nomic-embed-text-v1.5~\citep{nussbaum2025nomic}, mxbai-embed-large-v1~\citep{emb2024mxbai,li2023angle}, and text-embedding-3-large~\citep{openai2024embeddingslarge}.
-Similarly, for images, we use embeddings from a ResNet-50~\cite{he2016deep} convolutional neural network, as well as more powerful recent image embeddings CLIP~\citep{radford2021learning}, DINOv2~\citep{oquab2024dinov}, and Nomic AI's nomic-embed-vision-v1.5~\citep{nussbaum2024nomic}.
-Finally, we also include the older GloVe~\citep{pennington2014glove} word embedding dataset due to its prevalence in earlier benchmarks.
-These datasets exhibit a diverse range of difficulty measured by relative contrast; see Appendix~\ref{app:dataset:difficulty}.
+The in-distribution datasets included in \textsc{VIBE} are listed in Table~\ref{tab:id-datasets}.
+We create embedding datasets using widely used models applied to common text and image data sources.
+Our text embedding models include the older but widely used models DistilRoBERTa~\citep{sanh2019distilbert,liu2019roberta,reimers2019sentencebert} and MiniLM~\citep{wang2020minilm,reimers2019sentencebert}, as well as recent top-performing~\citep{muennighoff2023mteb} industry models, including nomic-embed-text-v1.5~\citep{nussbaum2025nomic}, mxbai-embed-large-v1~\citep{emb2024mxbai}, jina-embeddings-v5-text-nano~\citep{akram2026jina}, and Qwen3-Embedding-0.6B~\citep{qwen3embedding}.
+For images, we similarly use embeddings from a ResNet-50 convolutional neural network~\citep{he2016deep}, as well as modern image embedding models: CLIP~\citep{radford2021learning}, DINO~\citep{caron2021emerging}, and nomic-embed-vision-v1.5~\citep{nussbaum2024nomic}.
+We also include the older GloVe~\citep{pennington2014glove} word embedding dataset due to its prevalence in earlier benchmarks.

-Each text embedding model is used with a text source that is appropriate for the model's context length.
+To select the final suite, we start with this broad pool of embedding models spanning different model families and output dimensionalities.
+For each model, we choose suitable public data sources (see Appendix~\ref{sec:models-data-sources}) whose document lengths fit the model's context window.
+We then remove redundant model--dataset combinations, using relative contrast to guide the selection toward a diverse set of datasets while retaining a broad range of model types and output dimensionalities.
+Most of the resulting datasets contain on the order of one million corpus vectors, which keeps comprehensive evaluations across datasets, methods, and hyperparameters practical and allows using a common hyperparameter grid for each method throughout.
+We also include two larger datasets to help evaluate method performance with increasing corpus size.

 For most text embeddings, the model outputs are normalized to unit norm by default.
-In this case, cosine similarity, Euclidean distance, and inner product are equivalent, and each algorithm can choose an appropriate distance measure.
-Otherwise, we use the Euclidean distance to represent a clustering task.
-For image embeddings that are not normalized, we use cosine similarity.
+In this case, cosine similarity, Euclidean distance, and inner product induce the same nearest-neighbor ranking, and each algorithm can choose an appropriate distance measure.
+Otherwise, we use Euclidean distance for text embeddings to represent a clustering task.
+For image embeddings that are not normalized, we use cosine distance.
+For each in-distribution dataset, we hold out 1000 points as test queries and use the remaining points as the corpus.